-Removing the USB module
+Removing USB 3.0 module

-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35. - 3.
-Remove the backplane cover. - 4.
-Remove the air shroud. - NOTE: Ensure that you note the routing of the cables as you remove them from the system board.
-Route these cables properly when you replace them to prevent them from being pinched or crimped.
+- 1. Follow the safety guidelines listed in Safety instructions.

+- 2. Follow the procedure listed in Before working inside your system.

+- 3. Remove the backplane cover.

+- 4. Remove the cooling fan assembly.

+- 5. Remove the air shroud.

+- 6. Remove the internal USB memory key.

-(i) NOTE: The procedure to remove the USB 3.0 and USB 2.0 modules is similar.
+(i) NOTE: The position of the USB 3.0 module may vary depending on the configuration of your system.